HomeAncient History

 venus of willendorf all sides

-The Venus of Willendorf from all four sides, photo by Bjørn Christian Tørrissen, via the Smithsonian
+The Venus of Willendorf from all four sides, photo by Bjørn Christian Tørrissen.
+Source: Smithsonian

 It is nearly impossible to know with certainty why the Venus of Willendorf and her sister figurines were made or what they meant to their original owners and makers.
-By nature, no item of prehistoric art has any written records to shed light on its meaning, since the term “prehistoric” specifically refers to human society before written language.
+By nature, no item of prehistoric art has any written records to shed light on its meaning, since the term “prehistoric” specifically refers to ancient societies before written language.

 cycladic female figure

-Most Venus figures display an emphasis on body parts involved in childbearing, which has led many people to the reasonable conclusion that the statues had some connotations associated with fertility, sex, or pregnancy.
-Common theories include the possibility that the statuette represented a fertility goddess or was a personal talisman intended to assist is some aspect of the female reproductive cycle.
-Some scholars have taken this to suggest that prehistoric societies placed great value on women.
+Most Venus figures have exaggerated sexual features and display an emphasis on body parts involved in childbearing.
+This has led many people to the reasonable conclusion that the statues had some connotations associated with fertility, sex, or pregnancy.
+Common theories include the possibility that the figurines represented a fertility goddess, were a personal talisman intended to assist in some aspect of the female reproductive cycle, or were a mother goddess.
+Some scholars have taken this to suggest that our ancient ancestors placed great value on women.
 Others have focused on the figures’ facelessness — some don’t even have heads at all — which could mean that prehistoric cultures only valued women for their reproductive parts.

 Other, more sensational suggestions include the idea that the Venus was an example of prehistoric pornography or a sex toy.
 Facebook seems to agree, since it has censored images of the Venus of Willendorf.
 Inevitably, some people have wanted to see them as indications of ideal female beauty in the Ice Age.
 In fact, that’s how this famous object got its colloquial name.